-This should suffice for basic navigation tasks, say within one floor of a building, but the architecture currently supports interplace connections only at a single level of abstraction.
-We will need something more to specify larger spaces, such as an entire floor or building rather than individual rooms.
-One response would be to view these as composite objects and to introduce a notation for specifying hierarchical entities in terms of their components.
-This would also require adapting the architecture's conceptual inference mechanism, which can only apply rules when all conditions match, which in turn means that it can only recognize small-scale places.
-Some variety of abductive reasoning (e.g., Langley & Meadows, 2019) that can apply rules with missing antecedents appears necessary, along with the ability to introduce default assumptions, which would support top-down predictions about nearby places that are not observable.
+Finally, we should augment the framework to represent and reason about not only the agent's immediate surroundings but also about large-scale space.
+We have already shown that PUG's conceptual rules can define places in terms of other places, but our examples were at the same level of aggregation.
+This suggests that we need something more to specify larger spaces, such as a floor or building rather than its rooms.
+One response would be to view these as composite objects, which we need for other reasons, and introduce a notation for specifying them in terms of their components.
+This would also require adapting the architecture's mechanisms for conceptual inference, since the percepts available to the agent would only let it recognize small-scale places.
+Some variety of abductive reasoning that can apply rules with missing antecedents appears necessary, along with the ability to introduce default assumptions, which would support top-down predictions about nearby places that are not observable.